LimelightVision/systemcore-os-public/README.md

 Access to the latest SystemCore OS builds and cross-compilation resources.
 Releases are automatically published and may contain bugs.

+## Alpha 8 (Building)

+### OS
+* Picoflasher runs in a loop and ignores non-internal RP2350s.
+Works alongside new RP2350 watchdog reset behavior
+* Rewritten USB automount script.
+Directories are created and removed alongside USB Drives, all delays have been removed, and lowercase symlinks have been added to match the roboRIO.
+The new beta hardware is required for solid USB 3 drive mounts.
+* Add user-space CAN Bus watchdog service to handle bus-down states (disable kernel auto-restart functionality).
+* USB IP Addresses changed to not conflict with existing ecosystem devices.
+172.26 and 172.27 subnets for Systemcore on Windows and Mac/Linux respectively.
+* Potentially faster WiFi channel selection.
+* Add timesyncd for monotonic system logging
+* Robot service waits for robot executable
+* Add OSS licensing info to releases

+### Firmware
+* Auto detect different hardware variants
+* Support for new beta hardware IO, IMU, Faults, etc
+* Add hardware version to bottom right corner of screen
+* Add third spinner to represent host connectivity
+* Auto restart if USB connectivity is not established quickly after boot.
+Improvement over previous RP2350 watchdog behavior which required an initial connection.
+* Never dim the screen if there are IMU faults
+* RSL Faults do not trigger the red status light.
+The new hardware treats an unplugged RSL as a 'fault' and FTC does not currently require an RSL

+### Web Interface
+* RSL Faults do not trigger the blinking red fault indicator.
+They are subdued within the faults dropdown.
+* Remove UNII2 Channels from Wifi 5ghz channel selection

 ## Alpha 7 (Relase 169)

 * Addresses runaway control inputs during disconnections https://github.com/wpilibsuite/SystemCoreTesting/issues/176